-At this time, the Wisconsin Department of Health Services (DHS) has recommended NOT requiring retesting of individuals who have tested positive within the previous 12 weeks because the virus can continue to result in positive test outcomes when the person has fully recovered and is no longer contagious.
+At this time, the Wisconsin Department of Health Services (DHS) has recommended NOT requiring retesting of recovered individuals who are within 3 months (~12 weeks) of a positive test because the virus can continue to result in positive test outcomes when the person has fully recovered and is no longer contagious.

 What sanitation and disinfectant protocols are being used to clean the facilities?

 All DOC locations have established intensive cleaning protocols with an emphasis on sanitizing high touch surfaces, routine cleaning of critical areas and increased personal hygiene.
 Additionally, sanitation and disinfectant protocols have been enhanced at all facilities and offices.
 Quantities of cleaning supplies and hand soap for use by staff and persons in our care have been increased at all facilities.
 As recommended by the Wisconsin Department of Health Services (DHS), frequent handwashing remains the preferred method of virus prevention.